danielcharrua/masn-meshtastic-autonomous-solar-node/README.md

 - [🇬🇧 MASN: A Simple and Open-Source Solar Node for Meshtastic](https://danielpcostas.dev/masn-a-simple-and-open-source-solar-node-for-meshtastic/)
 - [🇪🇸 MASN: un nodo solar Meshtastic que cualquiera puede montar](https://danielpcostas.dev/es/masn-nodo-solar-meshtastic-que-cualquiera-puede-montar/)

+## Acknowledgments

+Thanks to [PCBWay](https://www.pcbway.com/) for collaborating with this project by providing free PCBs for the prototypes.

 ## Contributing

 If you want to contribute to this project, please fork the repository, create a new branch, and submit a pull request.
 Contributions are welcome!